 Economic Affairs Secretary Shaktikanta Das confirmed about new regulations on ATM withdrawals in India.

-What are ATM Transaction fees, charges
+What are new ATM Transaction fees charges in 2017

+Earlier there was ATM fees applicable if number of Free ATM withdrawals exceed a limit.
 With demonetization of Indian currencies from 8th November 2016, most savings account customers depended on ATM’s to withdraw cash.
 Number of cash withdrawals through ATM’s exceeded all limits.

 Considering importance of ATM withdrawals in this crisis period, Reserve Bank of India (RBI) decided to give directions to all Banks to waive of ATM charges.So there will be no problems in making more than 5 withdrawals from an ATM till 30-12-2016.